tedye/leetcode/README.md

 # leetcode
 Leetcode Python Solutions
-for 256 algo exercises including premium questions under construction...
+for 290 algo exercises including premium questions as at Oct 6, 2015. under construction...